-- Assess: Data on the pupil held by the school will be collated by the class teacher/SENCO in order to make an accurate assessment of the pupil's needs.
-Discussion with parents supports the identification of action to improve outcomes. - Plan: If review of the action taken indicates that "additional to and different from" support will be required, then the views of all involved including the parents and the pupil will be sought and appropriate evidence-based interventions identified, recorded and implemented by the class teacher with advice from the SENCO. - Do: SEN support will be recorded using a Group Intervention plan or, for children with more complex needs, an Individual Pupil Profile.
+Assess: Data on the pupil held by the school will be collated by the class teacher/SENCO in order to make an accurate assessment of the pupil's needs.
+Discussion with parents supports the identification of action to improve outcomes.

+- Plan: If review of the action taken indicates that "additional to and different from" support will be required, then the views of all involved including the parents and the pupil will be sought and appropriate evidence-based interventions identified, recorded and implemented by the class teacher with advice from the SENCO. - Do: SEN support will be recorded using a Group Intervention plan or, for children with more complex needs, an Individual Pupil Profile.
 This will identify a clear set of expected outcomes, which will include stretching and relevant academic and developmental targets that take into account parents' aspirations for their child.
 Parents and the pupil will also be consulted on the action they can take to support attainment of the desired outcomes.
-This will be recorded and a date made for reviewing attainment. - Review: Progress towards these outcomes will be tracked and reviewed half termly.
+This will be recorded and a date made for reviewing attainment.
+Parents are sent a letter with the targets for their child at least once per term. - Review: Progress towards these outcomes will be tracked and reviewed at least termly.
 Parents' views about provision and progress are sought via a parent questionnaire, with parents welcome to come into school to discuss views in person with either the class teacher or SENCO.
 Pupils views are sought usually through informal discussion.
 If progress rates are judged to be inadequate despite the delivery of high quality interventions, advice will always be sought from external agencies regarding strategies to best meet the specific needs of a pupil.
 This will only be undertaken after parent permission has been obtained and may include referral to Local Authority SEN Support Services, Specialists in other schools e.g. teaching schools, special schools, Social Services, Health partners such as School Nurse and Young People's Service (CYPS) and Speech and Language Therapy.

 N.B.
-For a very small percentage of pupils, whose needs are significant and complex and the SEN Support required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority either for Top Up Funding or to conduct an assessment of education, health and care needs.
-This may result in an Education, Health and Care (EHC) plan being provided.
+For a very small percentage of pupils, whose needs are significant and complex and the SEN Support required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority either STAR (Short Term Additional Resource) Funding or for a Consideration of Statutory Assessment (COSA).
+If the SEN Panel agree to carry out statutory assessment of a child's education, health and care needs, this may result in an Education, Health and Care (EHC) plan being provided.
+The SENCO will provide more detailed information if this is appropriate to your child's needs.